-Apart from its measures to encourage efficiency, which aims to achieve lowest possible cost and caters to general affordability of electricity prices, specific measures that target affordability of vulnerable customers of the utility were introduced in the first price control period (2006-2011).

-In the first price control period, the RIC established various customer categories and corresponding tariffs.
-The increases implemented varied across customer categories with the lowest increase for lower income groups.
-With respect to low income and vulnerable groups, the RIC's three main strategies7 for reducing the impact of increased prices in the first year of the first control period were:
+Apart from its measures to encourage efficiency8, specific measures that target affordability for vulnerable customers of the utility were introduced in the first price control period (2006-2011).
+In the first price control, the RIC established various customer categories and corresponding tariffs.
+The price increases that were implemented varied across customer categories with the lowest increase for lower income groups.
+With respect to low income and vulnerable groups, the RIC's three main strategies9 for reducing the impact of increased prices in the first control period were:

-Lifeline Tariff
+• Lifeline Tariff

 The RIC utilized an inclining block tariff structure that incorporated a life-line tariff which allowed the households to pay at a lower rate for subsistence level electricity consumption.
-In setting the first tranche of the inclining block tariff structure, the RIC estimated subsistence level with consumption to be 400 kWh bimonthly, based on basic appliances of a typical household and the associated electricity usage.
+In setting the first tranche of the inclining block tariff structure, the RIC estimated the subsistence level of consumption to be 400 kWh bimonthly, based on basic appliances of a typical household and the associated electricity usage.
 The tariff was also set to ensure vulnerable customers' expenditure on electricity would be within the internationally accepted affordability threshold of 10%.

-The RIC also applied a fixed dollar discount on the residential customer charge and a fuel cost subsidy.
+The RIC also applied a fixed dollar discount on the residential customer charge from \$8.00 to \$6.00 and all residential customers also benefitted from a subsidy on the fuel cost for electricity generation.

-• Low Income Assistance Programme8
+• Low Income Assistance Programme

-The RIC recommended the establishment of a special fund of \$5 million annually, by T&TEC, to cater for the special needs of those who may still experience difficulty in
+The RIC recommended the establishment of a special fund of \$5 million annually, by T&TEC, to cater for the special needs of those who may still experience difficulty in paying their bills.
+This fund was to be made available for customers who would have been identified by the Ministry of Social Development as being in need (financially) and whose usage fell below 400 kWh bi-monthly.
+T&TEC was also required to maintain a register of